thisisthedave/tasknotes/docs/troubleshooting.md

 ### Slow View Loading

 **Solutions**:
-1. Disable note indexing if you don't use the Notes view
+1. Disable note indexing in Misc settings if you don't use the Notes view
 2. Reduce the number of external calendar subscriptions
 3. Exclude large folders from note processing
 4. Consider using simpler status and priority configurations